aaronmams/jekyll-now/_posts/2016-12-23-Sentiment Analysis with Python Part 2.md

 3. use the trained algorithm to classify tweets as positive v. negative

+## Background 1: Motivation

+This little exercise (along with my early post of scrapping from Twitter) is mainly focused on a conceptually simple idea: can we use data from Twitter to determine whether, on net, people have a positive or negative view of the National Oceanic and Atmospheric Administration?
+Admittedly, this is a little campy.
+It's probably a lot more important (or at least more potentially profitable) for businesses and brands to gauge public opinion about themselves then it is a government science agency.
+However, the basic concept of knowing whether people think we are doing a good job or a shitty one is still somewhat important.
+And beyond the little toy example I set up here, Sentiment Analysis can probably be leveraged to address other important issues along the lines of, "how to communicate science effectively to the public"...which is something that is a very important part of NOAA's mission.

+Spoiler Alert: I'm not actually going to provide a satisfying answer to the motivating question, "do people think we are doing a good job."
+However, maybe some of the tools I'm providing here will motivate some industrious young researcher to follow-up with a better analysis than I'm about to shit out here.

-## Background: Naive Bayes Classifier
+## Background 2: Naive Bayes Classifier

 There is no shortage of reputable resources for learning about Naive Bayes classification.
 I enjoyed the mix of practicality, mathematical rigor, and conciseness [available here](http://sebastianraschka.com/Articles/2014_naive_bayes_1.html)...but 'the Google' abounds with free and accessable introductions to Naive Bayes classification.

 Like many things I discuss here there is a lot of nuance to the Naive Bayes text classifier that I encourage you to flush out on your own.
 The 2 cent version of the classifier goes something like this:

-Bayes Rule says that,
+Bayes' Rule says that,

 $$P(A|B)=\frac{P(B|A)P(A)}{P(B)}$$

 The basic philosophy of Bayesian decision making is that one has:

-1. a prior expectation about the probability of an event: It typically rains 20 days out of 30 days in November in Portland)
+1. a prior expectation about the probability of an event: It typically rains 20 days out of 30 days in November in Portland

-2. a piece of data: the weather man predicts rain tomorrow
+2. a piece of data: the weather man predicts rain today

 3. a likelihood: the weather man predicts rain 50% of the time that it actually rains.

-The object of Bayes Rule is to combine prior expectation with data and a likelihood to update one's subjective expectation about an outcome.
+The object of Bayes' Rule is to combine prior expectation with data and a likelihood to update one's subjective expectation about an outcome.
 This updated expectation is the posterior probability...in the case above,

 $$P(rain today|weatherman predicts rain) = \frac{P(weatherman predicts rain|rain)P(rain)}{P(weatherman predicts rain)}$$

-To finish this with a numerical example we need an additional piece of data: the likelihood the weather man predicts rain when it does not rain (let's call this 30%)...then the posterior (updated probability) of rain tomorrow given that it is November in Portland and the weatherman predicts rain is,
+To finish this with a numerical example we need an additional piece of data: the likelihood the weather man predicts rain when it does not rain (let's call this 30%)...then the posterior (updated probability) of rain today given that it is November in Portland and the weatherman predicts rain is,

 $$P(rain|weatherman predicts rain)=\frac{0.5(20/30)}{((20/30)(0.5)) + ((10/30)(0.3))}$$

 ...that is we started out thinking that there was a 67% chance of rain but after we observed the weatherman's prediction we updated our expectation to 76%.

 Let's now consider a more relevant and concrete example: classifying a newly viewed tweet as either positive or negative.

-I'm going to rewrite Bayes Rule with a notation I like a little better.
+I'm going to rewrite Bayes' Rule with a notation I like a little better.
 Let,

 * $$x$$ be the tweet
-* $$c$$ be the possible classifications $$c_{1} and c_{2}$$
+* $$c$$ be the possible classifications $$c_{1} and c_{2}$$ corresponding to 'positive' and 'negative' respectively.
-* $$x_{i} be the features of $$x$$...if you want to get away from the ML jargon for right now just think of 'features' as the words in a tweet.
+* $$x_{i}$$ be the features of $$x$$...if you want to get away from the ML jargon for right now just think of 'features' as the words in a tweet.
 In more general applications they don't need to be limited to just the words but if the abstractness of 'features' is giving you heartburn just replace it 'words.'

-The posterior probability that a tweet is positive ($$c_{1}$$) given the content of the tweet can be written as an application of Baye's Rule:
+The posterior probability that a tweet is positive ($$c_{1}$$) given the content of the tweet can be written as an application of Bayes' Rule:

 $$ P(c_{1}|x)=\frac{P(x|c_{1])P(c_{1})}{P(x)}$$